ericoporto/ags-manual-wiki/acintro8.md

 the characters would talk about, possibly changing if you talked to the same person again.

-Lucasarts games (and some Sierra titles such as Quest for Glory) on the other hand, had complete dialog trees through which you could choose your topics to talk about.
+LucasArts games (and some Sierra titles such as Quest for Glory) on the other hand, had complete dialog trees through which you could choose your topics to talk about.